Mrs G. Elliott, Duke of Edinburgh Award Co-ordinator, writes:

-Stanborough School is very proud that two ex-students, Rachel Selwood (now at Birmingham University) and Jacques Elliott (now at Cambridge University), went to St James Palace, on Wednesday 18th November to receive their Duke of Edinburgh Gold Award Certificate during a presentation attended by The Duke of Edinburgh himself.
-Both students completed their award whilst studying at Stanborough School in Years 12 and 13.
-The Duke expressed his admiration for the motivation and resilience demonstrated by the Gold Award Holders, as this award is very challenging.
+Stanborough School is very proud that three ex-students, Lawrence Bearman (now at Nottingham University), Jodie Philips (Bournemouth University) and Luc Elliott (Liverpool University), went to St James Palace, on Thursday 12th October, to receive their Duke of Edinburgh Gold Award certificate during a presentation attended by Prince Edward, Earl of Wessex.
+The students completed their award whilst studying at Stanborough School in Y12 and Y13.
+The Earl expressed his admiration for the motivation and resilience demonstrated by the Gold Award holders, as this award is very challenging.
 The overall message of the presentation is that a Gold Award is always prized by employers as it demonstrates important qualities in a future employee.
-This was a great honor for both students and their parents.
+This was a great honour for both students and their parents.

 We are also very pleased that one of our participants, Caitlin Watts, has been appointed as a Duke of Edinburgh Ambassador for Stanborough School.
 This is a one year position and Caitlin’s role will be to promote the benefits of the Award to younger students.
 She will also be entitled to some leader training at Windsor Head Office.
 We wish Caitlin the best of luck in her new role.

 Bronze Success 2017

 During the months of March, April, June and July, 80 students from the current Year 11 and Year 12 completed their expedition section successfully over four weekends.
 It was a challenge to have so many students doing their expeditions but their impeccable behaviour and resilience enabled them to pass.
 They had to prepare their routes and decide the aim of the expedition, which can be identifying trees/plants or studying the effects of the expedition on the body.
 To do this, they had to demonstrate leadership skills and teamwork before and during the expeditions.

 Congratulations to the 24 students who have now completed their DofE awards: